Ordering

 By magnitude #

-Perhaps we think the most important aspect of the plot is understanding which Universities are the most and least expensive.
+Perhaps we think the most important aspect of the plot is understanding which universities are the most and least expensive.
 The simplest way to do this is to arrange the universities by cost.
 Ordering by this magnitude results in the following:

 Bar chart, showing the tuition costs associated with each of the universities in the BIG10 conference.
 The bars are ordered from most expensive to least expensive.